oreillymedia/backbone-github/readme.md

 ## Usage

+### The options object

+Many of the methods in the library takes an `options` object that is passed directly to the fetch methods in Backbone.
+This means you can give it a `success` or `error` callback, along with other jQuery specific attributes, like `data`, etc.

 ### Oauth

 If you already have an OAuth token, you can pass it to the library, and it will be used to make authenticated calls to the API.